Jim Borgman: Career

 At Kenyon College, Borgman drew editorial cartoons for the Kenyon Collegian.

 He became The Cincinnati Enquirer's editorial cartoonist in 1976.
 Since 1980, his editorial cartoons have been nationally syndicated, at first by King Features Syndicate.
 In 2007, Universal Press Syndicate took over the distribution of his editorial cartoons.
 In 2008, he took a voluntary buyout offered by Enquirer parent Gannett Company but continued to work on Zits after leaving the paper.

 Comic strip series

 Wonk City

 His body of work has included the weekly comic strip Wonk City, which ran from 1994 to 1996 on the editorial pages of The Washington Post.
 A surreal send-up of inside-the-beltway mores during the administration of Bill Clinton, many of the cartoons featured a cat involved in behind-the-scenes political skullduggery.

 Zits

-While on vacation in Sedona, Arizona, Borgman met up with fellow cartoonist, Jerry Scott.
-Scott pitched the idea of a cartoon about a teenager and thus the comic strip Zits was born, debuting in July, 1997, with Borgman cartooning and Scott writing.
+While on vacation in Sedona, Arizona, Borgman met up with fellow cartoonist Jerry Scott.
+Scott pitched the idea of a cartoon about a teenager and thus the comic strip Zits was born, debuting in July, 1997, with Borgman drawing and Scott writing.

-Zits is syndicated in over 1500 newspapers around the world and is translated into nine languages, including German, Chinese, Swedish, Norwegian, Danish, Spanish, Dutch, Portuguese, Finnish and Polish.
+Zits is syndicated in over 1500 newspapers around the world and has been translated into nine languages, including German, Chinese, Swedish, Norwegian, Danish, Spanish, Dutch, Portuguese, Finnish and Polish.